 The proposed model with 3 constructs and 26 observed items is subjected to confirmatory analysis.
-Based on CFA, four items are eliminated (AC3, AC6, S5, and S6) due to poor factor loading (below 0.5) (Hair Jr et al., 2019).
+Based on CFA analysis, four items are eliminated (AC3, AC6, S5, and S6) due to poor factor loading (below 0.5) (Hair Jr et al., 2019).
 The retained observed items have factor loading range from 0.5 to 0.84 which means all the observed items represent the construct.
-Also, the result of the measurement model shows the chi-square value (X2= 566.366, p-value=0), the ratio of the value to degrees of freedom (CMIN/df = 2.790) with cutoff point 3 (Ali, Amin, & Ryu, 2016), the GFI and TLI are close to 0.9 and RMSEA is slightly below 0.08.
-Thus, the model used in this study has a reasonably well fit data in general.
-In term of composite reliability, following the recommendation of Hair Jr et al. (2019) which is acceptable reliability is 0.7, thus the construct used in this study is considered good for the CR value is ranged from 0.7 to 0.84.
+Also, the result of the measurement model shows the chi-square value (X2= 566.366, p = 0), the ratio of the value to degrees of freedom (CMIN/df = 2.790) with cutoff point 3 (Ali, Amin, & Ryu, 2015), the GFI and TLI are close to 0.9 and RMSEA is slightly below 0.08.
+It can be concluded that the model used in this study has a reasonably well fit data in general.
+In term of composite reliability (CR), following the recommendation of Hair Jr et al., (2019) which is acceptable reliability is 0.7, thus the construct used in this study is considered good for the CR value is ranged from 0.7 to 0.84.

 Subsequently, the construct is assessed with convergent validity and discriminant validity.
 The convergent validity of a construct is indicated by the value of Average Variance Extracted (AVE).
-Most of the constructs have an acceptable AVE (above 0.5) (Yang, Liu, & Zhou, 2012 and Ali & Amin, 2014) except for atmospherics (second-order factor), ambience condition, and social interaction which has AVE value 0.38; 0.37; 0.39, respectively.
-However, the convergent validity is still adequate because the composite reliability value of the constructs is higher than 0.6 (Line, Hanks, & Kim, 2018).
+Most of the constructs have an acceptable AVE (above 0.5) ("Chris", Liu, & Zhou, 2012 and Ali & Amin, 2014) except for Atmospherics (second-order factor), Ambience Condition, and Social which has AVE value 0.38; 0.37; 0.39, respectively.
+However, the convergent validity is still adequate because the composite reliability (CR) value of the constructs is higher than 0.6 (Line, Hanks, & Kim, 2018).
 Therefore, they are not eliminated from the model.
-Validity and reliability for constructs can be seen in table 3.
 While for the discriminant validity, the measurement shows a strong discriminant validity with the value of AVE is greater than the squared correlation coefficients between each pair of constructs.
-Discriminant validity can be seen in table 2.